Frequently asked questions

 We focus on dogs and cats.
 The number varies on a regular basis but we currently accept up to a maximum of 30 animals, given our limited resources.
 If you would like to help us help more animals, we are always looking to extend our foster and adopter network.
 Please fill in a foster or adoption form.
 If you cannot look after one of our animals at this time, please consider helping us out with some financial support by making a donation.

-If there is a lot of interest in one animal, how to do you decide what the best match is?
+11. If there is a lot of interest in one animal, how do you decide what the best match is?

 Fostering is when a family commits to taking an animal into their home for a minimum of two weeks with the intent of helping the animal to become familiar and secure in a home environment.
 As we do not have our own kennel premises, fostering makes the smooth operation of TAILS possible and allows us to help more animals.

-Can I fill out the Adoption Questionnaire online?
+14. Can I fill out the adoption questionnaire online?

 Yes - Please fill in a form here.

-I have filled in an adoption form.
-Why has no one contacted me yet?
+15. I have filled in an adoption form.
+What has no one contacted me yet?